 The First Amendment added additional covenants that begin each fiscal quarter ending on or after April 29, 2025 (the "Financial Covenant Trigger Date").
 Before the Financial Covenant Trigger Date, borrowings under the Amended Credit Agreement bear interest at a variable rate based upon the Secured Overnight Financing Rate (the "SOFR") plus a margin of 3.00% to 3.50% per annum depending on the applicable recurring revenue leverage ratio.
 After the Financial Covenant Trigger Date, borrowings under the Amended Credit Agreement bear interest at a variable rate based upon the SOFR plus a margin of 1.50%, 2.00%, 2.50% or 3.00% per annum depending on the applicable consolidated total leverage ratio.
 If the SOFR is ever less than 0%, then the SOFR shall be deemed to be 0%.
-The Amended Credit Agreement is subject to certain liquidity and operating covenants and includes customary representations and warranties, affirmative and negative covenants and events of default.
-The Company is required to pay a commitment fee of 0.25% per annum on the undrawn portion available under the Revolving Facility and variable fees on outstanding letters of credit.
-The Company has a standby letter of credit in the amount of \$0.3 million, which serves as security under the lease relating to the Company's office space that expires in 2033.
+The Amended Credit Agreement is subject to certain liquidity previously provided for a term loan, which was fully repaid in December 2023 and operating covenants and includes customary representations and warranties, affirmative and negative covenants and events of default.
+The Company is required to pay a commitment fee of 0.25% per annum on the undrawn portion available under the Revolving Facility and variable fees on outstanding letters of credit cannot be re-borrowed.
+The Company has a standby letter no outstanding borrowings as of credit in the amount of \$0.3 million, which serves as security under the lease relating September 30, 2024 related to the Company's office space that expires in 2033.
+Amended Credit Agreement.

 Obligations under the Amended Credit Agreement are guaranteed by the Company's subsidiaries and secured by all or substantially all of the assets of the Company and its subsidiaries pursuant to an Amended and Restated Guarantee and Collateral Agreement.
+The Company has a standby letter of credit in the amount of \$0.3 million, which serves as security under the lease relating to the Company's office space that expires in 2033.

 The Amended Credit Agreement contains customary affirmative and negative covenants.
 Before the Financial Covenant Trigger Date, the following covenants are applicable: (i) an annual recurring revenue growth covenant requiring the loan parties to have recurring revenues in any four consecutive fiscal quarter period in an amount that is 10% greater than the recurring revenues for the corresponding four consecutive quarter period in the previous year; and (ii) a liquidity (defined as the aggregate amount of cash in bank accounts subject to a control agreement plus availability under the Revolving Facility) covenant, requiring the loan parties to have liquidity, tested on the last day of each calendar month, of \$20.0 million or more.
-After the Financial Covenant Trigger Date, the existing annual recurring revenue growth and liquidity financial covenants are no longer applicable, and the following covenants take effect: (i) a consolidated total leverage ratio requiring the ratio, as calculated at the last day of such fiscal quarter for the period of 12 consecutive months then ending, to be less than 3.50:1.00; and (ii) a consolidated fixed charge ratio requiring the ratio, for any fiscal quarter ending as calculated at the last day of such fiscal quarter for the period of 12 consecutive months then ending, to be more than 1.25:1.00.
+After the Financial Covenant Trigger Date, the existing annual recurring revenue growth and liquidity financial covenants are no longer applicable, and the following covenants take effect: (i) a consolidated total leverage ratio requiring the ratio, as calculated at the last day of such fiscal quarter for the period of 12 consecutive months then ending, to be less than 3.50:1.00; and (ii) a consolidated fixed charge interest coverage ratio requiring the ratio, for any fiscal quarter ending as calculated at the last day of such fiscal quarter for the period of 12 consecutive months then ending, to be more than 1.25:3.00:1.00.